OpenHFT/Chronicle-Network/README.md

 #### TCPRegistry

-The TCPRegistry is most useful for unit tests, it allows you to either provide a true host and port, say "localhost:8080" or if you would rather let the application allocate you a free port at random, you can just provide a text reference to the port, such as, "host.port", you can provide any text you want, it will always be taken as a reference, that is unless its correctly formed like "hostname:port”, then it will use the exact host and port you provide.
+The TCPRegistry is most useful for unit tests, it allows you to either provide a true host and port, say "localhost:8080" or if you would rather let the application allocate you a free port at random, you can just provide a text reference to the port, such as, "host.port", you can provide any text you want.
+It will always be taken as a reference.
+That is unless its correctly formed like "hostname:port”, then it will use the exact host and port you provide.
 The reason we offer this functionality is quite often in unit tests you wish to start a test via loopback, followed often by another test, if the first test does not shut down correctly it can impact on the second test.
 Giving each test a unique port is one solution, but then managing those ports can become a problem